aws-samples/serverless-patterns/eventbridge-schedule-to-step-function-cdk-go/README.md

     ```bash
     go env -w GOPROXY=direct
     ```
-4. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
+4. From the command line, use AWS CDK to deploy the AWS resources for the pattern:
     ```bash
     cdk deploy
     ```